 Your son, James Barnett

-If you’d like some help in writing your own letters of gratitude and forgiveness to yourself and to others, then please let me know.
+If you’d like some help writing your letters of gratitude and forgiveness to yourself and others, please let me know.

 Thank you for reading.
 Here is what else you can do: